spacedust10/finance-analyser-using-local-LLMS/README.md

 This finance analyzer project is an on-device, data-driven tool designed to analyze personal financial data.
 Users can upload financial statements in CSV format, which are processed and categorized using open-source models from Ollama’s Llama3.1.
 The project ensures privacy by keeping all analysis and computations on-device.
 It provides detailed insights into income, expenses, saving rates, and spending patterns through interactive visualizations like pie charts, bar charts, and line graphs.
 Built with Streamlit, the tool offers a user-friendly interface and generates customized financial reports without relying on external cloud services.

-## Overview of this Project

-This project provides an on-device financial analysis tool that allows users to upload their financial data in CSV format.
-The analysis includes income, expenses, saving rates, and spending patterns, with insights displayed via interactive visualizations.
-The tool uses open-source LLMs from [Ollama](https://www.ollama.com) and runs locally to ensure data privacy.
 ## Project Breakdown
 ### 1. File Upload & Data Processing
 - Users upload financial statements in CSV format.